The cost of cloud computing and ways to save

 A cloud architecture diagram visualizes your infrastructure and processes so you can better understand how each component in your cloud solution works together.
 Cloud architecture diagrams are a great way to gain insights into which parts of your infrastructure are underutilized or wasting money.

 Since any change to your network will affect your costs in some way, it’s important to rely on updated diagrams.
-That way you’re making decisions based on what your network actually looks like right now—not what it looked like 6-12 months ago.
+That way, you’re making decisions based on what your network actually looks like right now—not what it looked like 6-12 months ago.
 Try using a diagram maker to easily keep yours updated and accurate.

 Map out cloud processes and roles

-Another simple way to keep cloud costs under control is to map out your cloud processes and roles.
+Another simple way to keep cloud computing costs under control is to map out your cloud processes and roles.

 Outlining the various teams and roles involved in your processes, such as security groups, cloud architects, network monitors, etc., can also help you understand how those roles fit together to maintain and protect your cloud network.